mcmonkeyprojects/DiscordModBot/README.md

 - Run `./start.sh` while in the bot's directory (You made need to run `chmod +x ./start.sh` first).

 To view the bot's terminal:
-- Connect to the screen - with an unaltered `start.sh` file, the way to connect to that is by running `screen -r DiscordWarningBot`.
+- Connect to the screen - with an unaltered `start.sh` file, the way to connect to that is by running `screen -r DiscordModBot`.

 ## Copyright/Legal Info